plasticfist/thefremen/README.md

 # thefremen
-Secrets of the desert people
+Secrets of the desert people- see the Wiki for more details

 *** NOTE: this is UNDERDEVELOPMENT, and is built for an esoteric device few people own